nsy-code/Comment-Board/README.md

 <a name="appinfo"></a>
 ## Description
 The user can post the comments and the comments are displayed below.
 The app stores and loads the data from the local Storage.
-It also displays the time of the comment that has been post.
+It also displays the time of the comment that has been post.<br>
 ![image](./report/font.PNG)
  <a name="design"></a>
 ## The file structure